Currently accepting submissions for the December 2019 issue. Submissions should be received no later than December 1st.

-Cases of plagiarism and misconduct will be handled and judged by the editor on a case by case basis.
+Cases of plagiarism and misconduct will be handled and judged by the Editor on a case by case basis.
 A manuscript in the review process may be rejected or the author may be asked to rephrase or include direct quotations before publication.
-We reserve the right to issue a correction or a retraction of an article detected for plagiarism or misconduct after publication.
+We reserve the right to issue a correction or a retraction of an article found to have plagiarism or misconduct after publication.

 - Copying, writing, or presenting another person’s information, ideas, or phrasing without citing the original source